 CUT your tree as close to the ground as possible.
 You will want a long trunk so that you can make a second fresh cut when you get your tree home.

 Bring CASH or checks; most if not all of these farms will not accept credit cards.

 - Unless noted, all of the farms had at least one chemical toilet.

 Santa visits Saturdays and Sundays 12pm–5pm (weather permitting)

 Shamrock Farm is delightful and well-run with plenty of friendly helpers.
-You can borrow a saw and cut your own 4' to 10' Douglas and Fraser Firs (pre-cut) and Hybrid Balsams, or choose and they will cut it for you at no extra charge.
+You can borrow a saw and cut your own 4' to 10' Douglas Firs and Hybrid Balsams or choose and they will cut it for you at no extra charge.
 Or select from the precut Fraser Firs.
-You and your tree will be brought back to the entrance in a tractor drawn wagon.
+You and your tree will be brought back to the entrance in a tractor-drawn wagon.
 Your tree will be placed on a mechanical shaker to fluff it and remove any unwanted critters.
 Then they'll wrap it up and help you tie it to your car.
-All field cut trees are $65 before tax.
-The farm also offers live and precut trees, a refreshment stand, an antique sleigh collection and a shop with holiday greens and a wide array of Christmas tree ornaments.
+All field-cut trees are $65 before tax.
+The farm also offers a refreshment stand, an antique sleigh collection, and a shop with holiday greens and a wide array of Christmas tree ornaments.

 On weekends board the Shamrock Express train for a ride around the farm, or sit by the the cozy fire pit and enjoy some hot chocolate and some popcorn.

 11825 Oregon Road, Cutchogue